Brief Breakdown of Paradiso 1:

 S’i’ era sol di me quel che creasti novellamente, amor che ’l ciel governi, tu ’l sai, che col tuo lume mi levasti.
 (Par.
 1.73-75)

-Whether I only was the part of me that You created last, You—governing the heavens—know: it was Your light that raised me.
+Whether I only was the part of me that You created last, You — governing the heavens — know: it was Your light that raised me.

 Dante makes evident throughout the Commedia that he took his extraordinary journey in the most extraordinary way — in the flesh.
 In the above verses he is is not recanting, but simply expressing his radical claim in the veiled and Pauline manner adopted by his biblical predecessor: “Dante is deliberately following his avowed and greatest model, St. Paul, whose ambiguity regarding the corporeality of his raptus did not prevent the early Church fathers from viewing it as a real event” (The Undivine Comedy, p.
-148; Chapter 7 discusses this issue in great detail).
+148; Chapter 7 of The Undivine Comedy discusses this issue in great detail).

 Dante does not understand what has occurred, and Beatrice explains: “Tu non se’ in terra, sì come tu credi” (You are not on the earth as you believe [Par.
 1.91]).
 We notice the charmingly simple nature of her reply, as if speaking to a child, for whom very short and simple words are required.
 Her explanation only provokes more curiosity: how is it possible that he has risen above these light bodies, the spheres of air and fire (Par.
 1.97-99)?